10-3-pursuit/unit-full-stack-web-development/pern-one-to-many-back-end/lesson-notes/README.md

 #### Option 1: Continue with your previous build

-- Open your `class-db-bookmarks-backend` directory and make sure it workd
+- Open your `class-db-bookmarks-backend` directory and make sure it is working.
+- Maybe test routes in Postman to be sure.

 #### Option 2: Clone down some starter code